MythicalLTD/KosmaPanel-WebManager/README.md

 # KosmaPanel-WebManager
-The website manager for KosmaPanel
+The website manager for KosmaPanel.